ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 ### Open
 Open challenges do not have a strict challenge rating assigned to them.
-Open challenges are used as gauges to see how successful a character is at an open-ended action with the Storyteller themselves determining how much information they receive as a result of the action.
+Open challenges are used as gauges to see how successful a character is at an open-ended action.
+In these cases, the Storyteller themselves determines what happens to a character at different levels of success.

 #### **OPEN CHALLENGE EXAMPLES**